Fuller Theological Seminary: Community Standards

 Fuller Theological Seminary has seven statements of community standards which all students and employees are required to sign and follow as a condition of their enrollment and/or employment by Fuller Theological Seminary.
-The seven community standards are: Academic Integrity, Marriage and Divorce, Respect for People and Property, Sexual Standards, Substance Abuse, Policy Against Sexual Harassment, and Policy Against Unlawful Discrimination.
+As of 2025, Fuller Seminary has fired faculty and expelled students found to be in same-sex marriages or same-sex sexual relationships, and it also requires sexual abstinence for all non-married individuals.

 Sexual Standards

-Fuller Theological Seminary requires all students and employees to abstain from “homosexual forms of explicit sexual conduct”.
-The seminary states that “The seminary does lawfully discriminate on the basis of sexual conduct”.
-The seminary also states that “adherence to [the abstention of homosexual sexual conduct] is a continuing condition of admission and employment."

 The seminary has expelled students and fired staff who have not agreed to or maintained the seminary’s required community standard of abstinence from homosexual forms of conduct.
 In 2023 and 2024, the senior director Ruth Schmidt, a long-time employee and student, met with leadership to request "a legal rider that would allow her to respect, but not personally affirm, the standards regarding gay marriage.”
 The seminary leadership refused to agree to this compromise.
 As a result, Schmidt chose not to sign the statement of faith and Fuller Seminary fired this employee via Zoom.

 In 2021, three LGBTQ former Fuller students joined the class-action lawsuit Elizabeth Hunter et al. vs. U.S. Department of Education, arguing that religious exemptions that allow religious institutions of higher education to discriminate on the basis of sexual orientation or gender identity violate the Constitution.

-In 2025, Fuller Theological Seminary re-affirmed its policy requiring employees and students to abstain from homosexual sexual conduct as a requirement of their employment and enrollment.
+In 2025, Fuller Theological Seminary re-affirmed its policy requiring employees and students to abstain from homosexual conduct as a requirement of their employment and enrollment.